ComposableFi/composable/book/src/products/the-picasso-parachain/council.md

 When the Picasso parachain is live, each member will be represented as an on-chain account on [Polkadot.js](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fpicasso-rpc.composable.finance#/council)
-- select the Picasso parachain, then Governance, Council.
+- Select the Picasso parachain, then Governance, Council.

 As the Picasso community strengthens, community members will play a bigger role in governance and Picasso will transition into full democracy.
 In the meantime,